 4-H Aquaponics Project

-University of Maine Cooperative Extension 4-H in partnership with the UMaine Center for Cooperative Aquaculture Research (CCAR) and the UMaine Aquaculture Research Institute (ARI) is offering the 4-H At-Home Aquaponics Project, an experiential learning program for youth ages 9-18 delivered virtually.
-The program will include learning experiences in introductory aquaponic systems and design, fish husbandry, aquaponic gardening, cooking and nutrition, and more.
-Youth will practice important life skills such as record-keeping, problem-solving, food safety, collaboration/teamwork, science and math literacy, and more!
+University of Maine Cooperative Extension 4-H in partnership with the UMaine Center for Cooperative Aquaculture Research (CCAR) and the UMaine Aquaculture Research Institute (ARI) delivers the 4-H Aquaponics Project, an experiential learning program for youth ages 9-18.
+The program includes learning experiences in introductory aquaponic systems and design, fish husbandry, aquaponic gardening, cooking and nutrition, and more.
+Youth practice important life skills such as record-keeping, problem-solving, food safety, collaboration/teamwork, science and math literacy, and more!
+Youth can participate in this project from home (virtually) or from their classroom or other group setting such as after-school programs, summer camps, etc (hybrid).

 What is Aquaponics?